Boloco: Local ownership and closures

 On August 25, 2023, Boloco announced the closure of its "flagship" Berklee (Massachusetts Avenue at Boylston Street) location effective that day.
 Two other locations in Downtown Boston—50 Congress Street and 176 Boylston Street (Boston Common)— were announced to be closing before the end of 2023; all three would close following the expiration of their leases.
 The closures would leave the chain with two outposts: Boston Children's Hospital and Hanover, New Hampshire.
 Pepper stated that he had "exhausted all efforts" to keep the chain open despite sales at all remaining locations except Berklee returning to 2019 levels.

 In late 2023, it was announced that the Congress Street location would remain open after negotiations with the landlord succeeded.
 In February 2024, with three locations remaining in operation, Pepper announced that the Hanover store had been sold to new owners who intended to keep it as a Boloco, with Pepper staying on as a minority shareholder in the location for the time being.
+During 2025, the Boston Children's Hospital location closed and in September 2025, the Hanover location was renamed Bōcasōca to reflect the change in menu and ownership, leaving Boloco as a single location in Boston.
+In a 2025 interview regarding the sole remaining restaurant, which Pepper owns, he stated he had been "in this process of winding down [the restaurant chain] for a decade".
+In late July 2026, Pepper announced the closure of the Congress Street Boloco to be September 25, marking 29 years of and six months of the business.
+He added that since the building was sold and is to be converted from office to residential, the closure of the restaurant had "more to do with the redevelopment process than any financial struggles", and that it he was touring vacancies downtown as there was "still a chance that Boloco finds a new location."